Cordyceps: benefits, dosage, contraindications

 Autoimmune diseases: avoid

 In theory, Cordyceps could interfere with the management of autoimmune diseases by stimulating or suppressing immune function.
-It is recommended to consult a qualified healthcare professional before starting any treatment with Cordyceps.
+It is recommended to consult a qualified healthcare professional before starting treatment with Cordyceps.

 Pregnant women: avoid